yichen1224/tdf-fa24-yichen1224/README.md

 # Week 2: My Report #

-This week, I tried to use grashopper (in Rhino 8) for parametric modeling.
+This week, I tried to use grasshopper (in Rhino 8) for parametric modeling.

+Firstly, I learned some basic operations through Youtube tutoring video.
+Then, I followed demo file and tried making the same thing.

 <img width="200" alt="Cool Phone Stand made of rocks" src="assets/begin.png">